 Valperga Galleani Palace’s meticulous renovation lasted two years.
-A team of architects and decorators managed to maintain the spirit of this old building, which was reopened with 36 apartments, a gym, a spa and an open central courtyard.
+A team of architects and decorators managed to maintain the spirit of this old, charming building, which was reopened with 36 apartments, a gym, a spa and an open central courtyard.

 With the name “Number 6”, the project developed by the Italian firm Building Engineering caught the original essence of the exquisite structure and introduced technological advances to make it a functional building.
-There were three essential steps in its revival: the creation of six underground floors for parking spaces, the renovation, and reorganization of its internal structure and the restoration of the common areas on the main floor.
+There were three essential steps in its revival: the creation of six underground floors for parking spaces, the renovation, and reorganization of its internal structure and the restoration of the common areas on the main floor to make it more habitable and comfortable.

 Almost divested of baroque elements, the sober and elegant decor confers a new energy to the natural look of this symbol of Italian aristocracy.
 Maintaining the spatial distribution, the old rooms establish a harmonious conversation with a modern aesthetic language to achieve a stunning atmosphere.
 A complex set of different color LED lamps provides dramatic lighting for this type of edifice.